Mohammed-Altaf-01/mlproject-endtoend/README.md

 # Deployement

-Regression models have been made using various algorithms such as RandomForest Regressors, Ridge Regression, Linear Regression, K nearest Neighbour Regressor,Decision Tree Regressor, Ada boost Regressor,XGboost Regressor and Cat Boost Regressor.
+- Regression models have been made using various algorithms such as RandomForest Regressors, Ridge Regression, Linear Regression, K nearest Neighbour Regressor,Decision Tree Regressor, Ada boost Regressor,XGboost Regressor and Cat Boost Regressor.

-They were evaluated using metric R2Score, Mean absolute Error and Root Mean Square Error.
+- They were evaluated using metric R2Score, Mean absolute Error and Root Mean Square Error.
 After the evaluation, **Ridge Regressor** was the model with the highest accuracy of around 88 percent was used as final model, with MSE of around 14 marks.

+- The Mlmodel is further served as an API to the front-end and has been deployed on AWS EC2 instance.

 # Installation